pacokwon/Exercises/README.md

 # CS220 exercises

-This repository contains supplemnetary problems for CS220.
+This repository contains supplementary problems for CS220.
 This is to help students exercise F# by themselves.

 ### Problems